 - Background check.
 Applicants are required to submit to and pass a criminal background check via the National Webcheck system within 90 days of the start of the academy.
 Disqualification based on criminal convictions is determined by OPOTC.

 - Drug Screening.
-All prospective students must submit to a 5 panel drug screen at the testing facility established by Washington State Community College within 90 days of the start date of the school.
+All prospective students must submit to a 5 panel drug screen at the testing facility established by Washington State Community College within 90 days of the start date of the academy.

 - Physical Examination.
 All prospective students must submit to a physical examination within six (6) months of the first day of OPOTC topics by a medical doctor (MD), osteopath (DO), physician's assistant (PA), or certified nurse practitioner (CNP), licensed by the Ohio State Medical Board or the Ohio State Board of Nursing.

 - Physical conditioning.
 In order to be accepted into the academy, all prospective cadets are REQUIRED to pass a pre-academy physical fitness test.
 This test is identical to what you are tested on at the end of the academy (push ups, sit ups, 1.5 mile run) except the pretest is at 15% of the Cooper Standard.
 The final test is at 50% of the Cooper Standard.

 - Must be 18 years of age or older (a minimum age of 19 or 20 is recommended by WSCC)

 - Attend the mandatory orientation/ information session